gdeb/technical-training/README.md

 # Odoo 12.0 - Technical Training

-This repository contains training material for learning Odoo 12.
+This branch contains the training material for the JS tr This repository contains training material for learning Odoo 12.
 The training is divided in modules of roughly half a day.
 It will follow a problem-based learning approach.
 The learnees will handle ill-structured problems supervised framed by a teacher.
 That means that each problem has multiple solutions and therefore is not constrained to a single topic.
 Each module focuses on a given topic but with a similar approach.

 Each module provides some reference material, and proposes problems for the learnees to solve on the topic at hand.